Surface Warping Incorporating Machine Learning Assisted Domain Likelihood Estimation: A New Paradigm in Mine Geology Modelling and Automation: Surface Warping Incorporating ML Probability Estimates

 \section{Surface Warping Incorporating ML Probability Estimates}

-In this section, we address two fundamental questions: (a) does using machine learning assisted domain likelihood estimation in surface warping sacrifice performance?
-Using $\hat{p}(g\!\mid\! \mathbf{c})$ instead of the ``y-chart'' $\hat{p}(y(\mathbf{c})\!\mid\! g)$, one is potentially throwing away expert knowledge by letting the data ``speak'' for itself; (b) does surface warping performance critically depend on the ML estimator's performance.
+In this section, two fundamental questions are addressed.
+Firstly, does using machine learning assisted domain likelihood estimation in surface warping sacrifice performance?
+Using $\hat{p}(g\!\mid\! \mathbf{c})$ instead of the ``y-chart'' $\hat{p}(y(\mathbf{c})\!\mid\! g)$, one is potentially throwing away expert knowledge by letting the data ``speaks'' for itself.
+Secondly, does surface warping performance critically depend on the ML estimator's performance?

-For the former, the comparison is straight-forward, the warped surfaces obtained by solving equations (\ref{eq:surface-warping-bayes-final-form-current}) and (\ref{eq:surface-warping-bayes-final-form-previous}) using $\hat{p}(g\!\mid\! \mathbf{c})$ and $\hat{p}(y(\mathbf{c})\!\mid\! g)$ are evaluated.
-For the latter, the criteria are based on sample separation, where samples are tagged as HG (high grade), BL (blended), LG (low grade) or W (waste) based on chemistry as stated in the introduction.
-For the surfaces of interest, viz. a ``mineralisation-base'' surface at two different deposits P\textsubscript{6} and P\textsubscript{9}, the expectation is that the assay samples located above the optimal surface are predominantly HG or BL when the mineralisation boundary is properly rectified.
+For the first question, the comparison is straight-forward, the warped surfaces obtained by solving equations (\ref{eq:surface-warping-bayes-final-form-current}) and (\ref{eq:surface-warping-bayes-final-form-previous}) using $\hat{p}(g\!\mid\! \mathbf{c})$ and $\hat{p}(y(\mathbf{c})\!\mid\! g)$ are evaluated.
+For the second question, the criteria are based on sample separation, where samples are tagged as HG (high grade), BL (blended), LG (low grade) or W (waste) based on chemistry as stated in the introduction.
+For the surfaces of interest, viz. a ``mineralization-base'' surface at two different deposits P\textsubscript{6} and P\textsubscript{9}, the expectation is that the assay samples located above the optimal surface are predominantly HG or BL when the mineralization boundary is properly rectified.
 This implies also that the samples located below the optimal surface are predominantly LG or W.

 It is important to point out, the ML estimators are fitted to training data obtained from exploration drill holes; they are subsequently applied to unseen data (blast hole assays) gathered during the mining production phase.
 The analysis looks at the abundance of the HG, BL, LG and W samples above and below the original unwarped surface, and the same applies to the warped surfaces obtained using the y-chart, and domain likelihood estimates with various ML estimators.